Chris Langham

 Christopher Langham (born 14 April 1949) is an English writer, actor, and comedian.
 He is known for playing the cabinet minister Hugh Abbot in the BBC sitcom The Thick of It, and as presenter Roy Mallard in People Like Us, first on BBC Radio 4 and later on its transfer to television on BBC Two, where Mallard is almost entirely an unseen character.
-He subsequently created several spoof advertisements in the same vein.
-He also played similar unseen interviewers in an episode of the television series Happy Families and in the film The Big Tease.
 He is also known for his roles in the television series Not the Nine O'Clock News, Help, and Kiss Me Kate, and as the gatehouse guard in Chelmsford 123.
 In 2006, he won BAFTA awards for The Thick of It and Help.

 On 2 August 2007, Langham was found guilty of 15 charges of downloading and possessing level 5 child sexual abuse images and videos.
-Langham was jailed for 10 months, reduced to 6 months on appeal.
-He was made to sign the sex offenders' register and was banned from working with children for 10 years.
+Langham was jailed for ten months, which was later reduced to six months on appeal.
+He was made to sign the sex offenders' register and was banned from working with children for ten years.

 Early life and education

 Langham is the son of theatre director Michael Langham and actress Helen Burns.
-He was educated at St Paul's School, an independent school for boys in Barnes in West London, followed by the University of Bristol, where he studied English and drama, before dropping out.
+He was born in London and educated at St Paul's School, an independent school for boys in Barnes in West London, followed by the University of Bristol, where he studied English and Drama, before dropping out, after suffering a nervous breakdown when his parents split up.

-Career
+Early breakthrough and career

 Langham began performing comedy and writing for Spike Milligan.
 One of his earliest breaks was as the sole British writer for The Muppet Show.
 He also appeared as the "special guest star" in the 19th episode of the final season, when the scheduled guest, Richard Pryor, was unable to make it to the recording; a script was hastily written in which "Chris the Delivery Boy" stood in for an absent celebrity.
 He received two awards from the Writers Guild of America for his work on The Muppet Show.
 He also made a brief appearance as a police driver in The Pink Panther Strikes Again in 1976, opposite Peter Sellers.
 In 1976 also was the inception, at the Science Fiction Theatre of Liverpool, of the nine-hour stage play Illuminatus, which Langham co-wrote with Ken Campbell.
 In 1977, the production transferred to the Cottesloe Theatre, London, where he took the part of George Dorn, giving a performance which Peter Hall found "extremely impressive".